 The concept behind Instabeat struck a chord in the swimmer community, and Hind exceeded her crowdfunding campaign goal by over 60% in just two months.
-After a few false starts developing a working prototype, Hind approached GlobalLogic to help refine the product and partner on swimming app development.
+After a few false starts developing a working prototype, Hind approached GlobalLogic to help refine the product through its swimming app development services.

 Instabeat’s heads-up display monitor had to be light, comfortable, and offer minimal friction to swimmers.
-Like other medical device product designs, the solution also required a backend information processing library, data management server, and a mobile and desktop application that would enable Instabeat users to review their performance metrics in greater detail.
+The solution also required a backend information processing library, data management server, and a mobile and desktop application that would enable Instabeat users to review their performance metrics in greater detail.

-Furthermore, the GlobalLogic team devoted to swimming app development had to work quickly to provide Hind’s campaign contributors with the highly-anticipated product.
+Furthermore, GlobalLogic had to work quickly to provide Hind’s campaign contributors with the highly-anticipated product.

 At the heart of Instabeat is a temporal artery sensor that is embedded in a streamlined waterproof case.
 Once attached to a swimmer’s goggles and activated by double-tapping it, the sensor begins reading the swimmer’s heart rate.
 As the swimmer intensifies or scales back his/her workout, the device will flash different colored lights to indicate performance levels in real-time: blue for “fat burning,” green for “fitness,” and red for “maximum performance.”